Homotopy groups of cubical sets: Cubical sets and Kan complexes

-\begin{theorem}[{\cite[Thm.~1.34]{doherty-kapulkin-lindsey-sattler}}] The category of cubical sets has a model structure where \begin{itemize} \item cofibrations are monomorphisms; \item fibrations are Kan fibrations; \item weak equivalences are maps $X \to Y$ which induce bijections $[X, Z] \to [Y, Z]$ for all Kan complexes $Z$. \end{itemize} \end{theorem} In particular, the fibrant objects are exactly Kan complexes.
+In particular, the fibrant objects are exactly Kan complexes.
 By \cref{ex:model_cat_fib_cat}, the full subcategory $\Kan$ of Kan complexes is a fibration category. \begin{theorem} The category $\Kan$ has a fibration category structure where \begin{itemize} \item fibrations are maps which have the right lifting property with respect to all open box inclusions; \item weak equivalences are maps $X \to Y$ which induce bijections $[Y, Z] \to [X, Z]$ for all Kan complexes $Z$. \noproof \end{itemize} \end{theorem} \begin{proposition} We have that \begin{enumerate} \item the pushout product $f \pp g$ of cofibrations $f, g$ is a cofibration which is acyclic if either $f$ or $g$ is; \item the pullback exponential $f \pe g$ of a cofibration $f$ along a fibration $g$ is a fibration which is acyclic if either $f$ or $g$ is. \end{enumerate} \end{proposition} \begin{proof} The first statement is proven in \cite[Lem.~2.9]{doherty-kapulkin-lindsey-sattler}. \cite[Obs.~4.11]{riehl-verity} notes the second statement is equivalent to the first by the adjunction in \cite[Lem.~4.10]{riehl-verity}. \end{proof} From this, we derive the following technical corollaries. \begin{corollary} Let $A \ito B$ be a monomorphism and $X$ be a Kan complex.
 Given a homotopy $H \from A \gprod \cube{1} \to X$ between maps $f, g \from A \to X$, the map $f$ has a lift $\overline{f} \from B \to X$ if and only if $g$ does. \end{corollary} \begin{proof} A lift $\overline{f} \from B \to X$ of $f$ gives a map $[H, \overline{f}] \from A \gprod \cube{1} \cup_{A \gprod \{ 0 \}} B \gprod \{ 0 \} \to X$.
 By \cref{thm:pp_anodyne}, the pushout product of $A \ito B$ and $\{ 0 \} \to \cube{1}$ is anodyne.
 As $X$ is Kan, $[H, \overline{f}]$ has a lift $B \gprod \cube{1} \to X$.

 The $\face{}{1,1}$-face of this lift is a lift of $g$.